-Less than 1.0 FTE employees who are not reporting to work on a scheduled legal holiday should use the procedure outlined in AM - Entering a Partial Day Absence (Employee) to record the number of legal holiday hours they would like to use if they are using Employee Self-Service, or the take should be recorded for them on UWS Absences page if they are not using Employee Self-Service.
+Less than 1.0 FTE employees who are not reporting to work on a scheduled legal holiday should use the procedure outlined in Document 16688 is unavailable at this time. to record the number of legal holiday hours they would like to use if they are using Employee Self-Service, or the take should be recorded for them on UWS Absences page if they are not using Employee Self-Service.

 HOLIDAY LOAD SCHEDULE - FULL TIME BI-WEEKLY: